-- Positive echocardiogram for IE:
+- Positive echocardiogram for infective endocarditis:

-- oscillating intracardiac mass on valve or supporting structures, in the path of regurgitant jets, or on implanted material in the absence of an alternative anatomical explanation, or
+- Oscillating intracardiac mass on valve or supporting structures, in the path of regurgitant jets, or on implanted material in the absence of an alternative anatomical explanation; or

-- abscess, or
+- Abscess; or

-- new partial dehiscence of prosthetic valve), or
+- New partial dehiscence of prosthetic valve); or

-- new valvular regurgitation (worsening or changing of pre-existing murmur not sufficient).
+- New valvular regurgitation (worsening or changing of pre-existing murmur not sufficient).

-- Positive echocardiogram for IE:
+- Positive echocardiogram for infective endocarditis:

 - Predisposition: predisposing heart condition or intravenous drug use.